CiaranMcAleer/colade/README.md

-     This repo is under active development, most of the features are implemented, but there are still some things to do before the first release.

 # colade
 Colade is a blog/static site generator written in go, I designed this to learn more about the go language, it is not meant to be a full featured static site generator like Hugo or Jekyll.